Cacao cultivation by variety

 For centuries, cacao farmers and chocolate makers didn't talk properly to each other.
 They lived in separate worlds, literally.
 Separated by thousands of miles, because cacao is grown in the tropics and chocolate is made in temperate climates.
 The farmers never knew what their cacao tasted like when it was transformed into chocolate, and the chocolate makers never knew much about cacao farming.

-The first principle is to plant the trees for flavour and variety.
-All fruit orchards are planted this way, except for cacao.
-Xoco is now changing this.
-This is key to improving the flavour in chocolate.
+The first principle is to plant the trees for the flavor and variety of its fruits, and this is possible by the principle of grafting.
+Nowadays, all orchards are planted in this way, except for cacao.

 Grafting

-To be able to plant for variety, you conduct the technique of grafting.
-Carefully breeding for flavour in the fruit.
-This originates with the Romans, 2,000 years ago, when they started to breed apple varieties.
-Before then, when apples were wild, no one ate apples.
+To be able to plant for the variety, just like for fruit trees, it is necessary to use the technique of grafting following a careful selection of cacao for the flavor of the fruit.
+The origin of this technique goes back to the Romans, 2,000 years ago, when they began to select apple varieties.
+Previously, when apples were wild, no one ate them.

 PRINCIPLES OF AGRICULTURE

-The principles for farming are similar to those for all other fruit trees.
-Some of the more important elements of cacao farming are as follows: Pruning is essential to encourage the tree to produce fruits, instead of growing big and sturdy.
+The principles of cultivation are similar to those of all other fruit trees.
+Some of the most important elements of cacao cultivation are as follows: Pruning is essential to encourage the tree to produce fruit, instead of growing tall and sturdy.

-Pruning also ensures that the tree is kept low (under 2.5m tall) and balanced.
-The target is 3-4 producing branches, or 10 meters of producing branches.
-The harvest target is 22-30 fruits per tree per calendar year.
-On average, 22 fruits yields one kilo of cacao, which translates into 70% dark chocolate couverture.
-As rule of thumb, 2-3 fruits make a 100g chocolate bar.
+Pruning also keeps the tree low (less than 2.5 meters high) and balanced.
+The goal is 3-4 producing branches, or 10 meters of producing branches.
+The harvest objective is 22 to 30 fruits per tree per calendar year.
+On average, 22 pods yield one kilo of cacao, which corresponds approximately to 1 kilo of 70% dark chocolate couverture.
+As a general rule, 2 to 3 pods give a 100g chocolate bar.

 This is the key to improving the taste of chocolate.
-It all starts with the exploration of the countryside of the producing countries, in search of the cacao with the best taste potential.
+It all starts with exploring the countryside of the producing countries, looking for the cacao with the best taste potential.

-We traveled through the jungles of Central America, checking the flavour of all the cacao trees we came across.
-It took us over a year to search, evaluate and select.
-We found the best cacao deep in the jungle, often from a small number of similar trees with the same flavour profile.
+We traveled through the jungles of Central America, tasting the beans from the trees we discovered.
+It took us more than a year to search, evaluate and select the varieties with the best potential.
+We found the best cacao deep in the jungle, often from a small number of similar trees with the same flavor profile.